-a short meeting with the chair of governors and the principal.
+• a short meeting with the principal and a member of the board of governors.

 Reporting terms used by the Education and Training Inspectorate

 Quantitative terms

 In this report, proportions may be described as percentages, common fractions and in more general quantitative terms.
 Where more general terms are used, they should be interpreted as follows: